I recently acquired a new scanner and embarked on digitizing the box of photos from the archaic days of film cameras.

 And if you think those are cute puppy photos, just wait until I find Morgan’s baby pictures…

-7 Comments on “Concentrated cuteness”
+7 responses to “Concentrated cuteness”

 O.